clash-lang/clash-lang.org/content/blog/0010-shockwaves.md

 ## Closing words

-I've been working on Shockwaves for a long time now, and I'm proud to show what I've achieved.
+I've been working on Shockwaves for a long time now, and I'm proud to finally show what I've created.
 I hope this will make debugging a lot easier.
 For future versions, we are working on improving Clash simulation as a whole, and integrating Shockwaves with Clash-ILA.